tfpf/graph-plot/README.md

 `~/.fonts/LibreBaskerville` and put the above-mentioned font files in that directory.
     * If you're using Windows, right-click on the files and select 'Install'.
+    * If you're using macOS, right-click on the files and select 'Open'.
+Click on 'Install font' in the window that opens.
 * Find out where Matplotlib stores its cache.
 ```console
 $ python3